optio50/YouTube-Terminal/README.md

 Optional:

-MKchromecast (for casting the video to your chromecast device) https://mkchromecast.com/#installation
+MKchromecast (for casting the video to your chromecast device) likely available from your distro repository or https://mkchromecast.com/#installation

 I have included a bunch of sample files to get you started.